allape/homesong/README.md

 # Home Song

-Song Management for Home NAS.
+Song/Music Management for Home NAS.

-And the default UI is not designed for "to client" usage, more ERP style.
+The UI is not designed for "to client" usage, more like ERP style.
-Client usages should be integrated with some authentication system.

 ## Screenshots